Taking the time to reflect and ‘choose how we show up’ can influence our wellbeing, presence and impact at work.

 Brain science also shows us that busy may really be the new stupid.
 An overflowing schedule might well be an indicator that we’re trying too hard to remain in focused thinking mode for too long, concentrating on the issues and problems at hand – the doing – when what we really need is to switch off, to allow our brains to relax and refresh and to make the connections associated with diffuse thinking, to facilitate the being.

-It’s not only top businessmen such as Buffett and Gates who understand the power of unleashing our unconscious thought processes; the worlds of art and science are similarly awash with these “Eureka!” moments.
+It’s not only top businessmen who understand the power of unleashing our unconscious thought processes; the worlds of art and science are similarly awash with these “eureka!” moments.
 While our conscious mind is relaxed, our brain is able to form a creative solution to a problem or finally link ideas that may have been eluding us.

 Making those connections is fundamental to another, oft-misunderstood, concept: serendipity.
 Writing in Harvard Business Review, Mark de Rond and his colleagues make the case that serendipity is not a proxy for luck or chance.
 Rather, its power lies in an “ability to recombine a series of casual observations into something meaningful”.
 The good news is that de Rond believes it can be “cultivated, bought and sold” – if we’re alive and open to the opportunities it offers, and prepared to invest time in something that seems to fly in the face of the twin contemporary obsessions of optimisation and efficiency.
 But, as a “close relative of creativity”, serendipity offers a degree of “wastefulness” that might benefit us all.